 Plan Your Follow-up In Advance

 You cannot sit and wonder how you will follow-up after your event is over.
 Follow-ups need to be planned and strategized ahead of the event.
+It is an important part of any event marketing plan.
 If you keep it for the last minute you will do a sloppy job and lose all your prospects.
 Here are some of the things that you need to prepare from before:

 - The email that you will send to your contacts